SMSesay/NFL/README.md

 # NFL
-This repository will include data on the NFL in which I will take a deep dive into data about the games, Jupyter Notebook and Python will be used in this repository.
+This repository will include data on the NFL in which I will take a deep dive into data about the games, within the games and anything that may produce some interesting insights Jupyter Notebook and Python will be used in this repository.